spotinst/help/src/docs/elastigroup/tutorials/amazon-eks/create-elastigroup-eks-cluster.md

 Do not modify any other lines in this file.

-That’s it!
+That's it!
 Elastigroup will now manage the worker nodes, optimizing cluster resource utilization and maximizing savings with Spot instances.
 In case of a previously existing cluster, we recommend down-scaling existing ASGs in AWS to 0.

 ## Troubleshooting